Why Choose Villara Solar?

 - Trained and Certified Field Installers

-- Title 24 Specialist on the team
+- Title 24 Specialist

 - We’ve installed more than 4 million Watts of Solar Power.
 Over 475kW installed in one single installation that won 3 national awards including SMA’s Project of the Year Award and a letter of recommendation from USA Properties Vice President, Santiago de Rio.

 The Solar Effect – Preserve the Environment and Leave a Cleaner World for Tomorrow’s Children

 - Today’s finest homes are built with an eye on the future